-Deferred tax assets are recognized primarily due to Valuation loss on subsidiaries' and affiliates' stock, Defined benefit liability, Excess of depreciation and amortization and impairment loss.
+Deferred tax assets are recognized primarily due to valuation loss on subsidiaries' and affiliates' stock, defined benefit liability, excess of depreciation and amortization and impairment loss.

-Deferred tax liabilities are recognized primarily due to Gains from establishment of stock holding trust for retirement benefit plan and Unrealized gains on securities.
+Deferred tax liabilities are recognized primarily due to gains from establishment of stock holding trust for retirement benefit plan and unrealized gains on securities.
+Valuation allowance is deducted from deferred tax assets pertaining to loss on valuation of subsidiaries' and affiliates' stock and other items for which scheduling of the timing of the reversal is impossible.